 All senior Atmospheric Sciences undergraduate majors have the opportunity to take a Capstone Undergraduate Research experience.
 Students will be engaged in an atmospheric science research project with an ATMS faculty supervisor.
 4 undergraduate hours.
 No graduate credit.
 May be repeated to a maximum of 8 undergraduate hours.
 Prerequisite: Restricted to students with senior standing in Atmospheric Sciences, or permission of ATMS faculty supervisor.

 Many petabytes of geosciences data have been observed and curated by NASA and NOAA in anticipation of new data science tools designed to yield insights and improve forecasts of Earth processes.
 Students will learn the fundamentals of data science using publicly available datasets toward the end of conducting novel research in the geosciences.
 Topics include data ethics, uncertainty, data curation and management, version control, cluster and cloud computing, introductory Unix and Python, and visualization.
 Same as GEOL 517.
-4 graduate hours.
-No professional credit.
 Prerequisite: Restricted to graduate standing or consent of instructor.

 Individual study or reading in a subject not covered in normal course offerings.
-1 to 4 graduate hours.
-No professional credit.
 May be repeated to a maximum of 8 hours.
 Prerequisite: Consent of instructor.

 Seminar on topics of current interest.
 Approved for S/U grading only.
 Prerequisite: Consent of instructor.

 Non-thesis research in the Atmospheric Sciences.
-0 to 4 graduate hours.
-No professional credit.
 Approved for S/U grading only.
 May be repeated to a maximum of 8 hours.
 No more than 8 hours may be counted towards a master's degree in ATMS.
 Prerequisite: Restricted to students in the non-thesis options, which includes the online master's degree.

 Check with the department to identify which CRN is needed for your advisor and any related registration questions.
 Approved for S/U grading only.
 Prerequisite: Consent of instructor.